 It would appear as though pumpkin season is upon us once again.
 And I don’t know about you, but when I think pumpkin, I think warm fall spices.
 What would a pumpkin pie be without a hint of cloves?

 Ground cloves don’t just grow in those little tins, you know!
 This spice actually comes from flowers of the clove plant, which are then dried and ground into the culinary spice we see often in Asian and Indian cooking.
 This pungent and slightly sweet spice does lend a unique flavor to a pie and a curry, but it also packs quite a powerful punch in the health department.

 Ground clove is a strong digestive aid.
-That eugenol can also prevent problems with digestion.
-Eugenol is believed to ease pain caused by ulcers, could put an end to your heartburn, and it also provides a soothing effect for the stomach lining.
+Eugenol can also prevent problems with digestion.
+Eugenol is believed to ease pain caused by ulcers, could put an end to your heartburn, and also provides a soothing effect on the stomach lining.

 It is hard to get an ample amount of ground clove into your diet to enjoy its health benefits if you’re relying on a sprinkle here and a sprinkle there.
 But, you can find clove oil available as a nutritional supplement.

 In addition to the health benefits above, clove oil is taken by people who wish to boost their body’s ability to resist toxins.
 It also provides nutrients like calcium, omega-3s, manganese, calcium, Vitamin C, fiber, and antioxidants.

 If oil isn’t your thing, you can make a clove tea out of whole cloves.

 Grind a tablespoon of whole cloves with a mortar and pestle or a spice grinder (one tablespoon of cloves per cup of tea).
 You want small pieces, not powder.